singh1114/best/_posts/2020-05-17-plotting-learning-animation-using-matplotlib.md

 Plotting a plot of data using Matplotlib is fairly is easy.
 All you have to do is to use different functions available in Matplotlib with different `x` and `y` values and Matplotlib will plot something for you.

-In this post, we are not going to talk about a special type of animation plot in which you can see how your neural network is learning.
+In this post, we are going to talk about a special type of animation plot in which you can see how your neural network is learning different values of weights and threshold( Also known as bias).